jdorn/json-editor/README.md

 ------------------
 A unique feature of JSON Editor is the support for template macros.
 This lets you specify a field's value in terms of other fields.
 Templates only work for fields of type `string`.

-Here are the supported template engines:
+JSON Editor supports the following template engines out of the box:

 *  mustache
 *  handlebars